Mariana Renata

-Mariana Renata Dantec (born 31 December 1983, Paris), better known by Mariana Renata and Mariana Dantec, is a French-Indonesian model and actress.
-She is best known for her roles in the films Janji Joni (2005), The Matchmaker (2006), and Nic And Mar series (2015).
+Mariana Renata Dantec (born 31 December 1983, Paris), also known as Mariana Renata and Mariana Dantec, is a French-Indonesian model and actress.
+She is best known for her roles in the films Janji Joni (2005), The Matchmaker (2006), and Nic and Mar series (2015).

 Early life and education

 Born to a French father and an Indonesian mother, Mariana Renata started her modeling career at the age of 13 in Jakarta, Indonesia.

-Mariana Renata obtained an undergraduate degree in English Culture and Literature from the Paris-Sorbonne University and her Master of Commerce at the University of New South Wales in International Business.
+She obtained an undergraduate degree in English Culture and Literature from the Paris-Sorbonne University and her Master of Commerce at the University of New South Wales in International Business.